Geometric modular flows in 2d CFT and beyond: Discussion

 In sections \ref{sec:vacuumProperties} and \ref{sec:derivation}, our entanglement entropy formula is derived by assigning a local modular temperature $\beta = 2\pi \norm{\xi}$ to Unruh observers following the geometric modular flow.
 We presented a heuristic picture that these observers see a CFT plasma carrying a local entropy density specified by this local temperature, as given in eq.~\eqref{eq:current}.
 This intuition was largely derived from the case of the vacuum flow in the Rindler wedge where $\xi$ generates boosts, as shown in eq.~\reef{eq:boost}.
 In this case, the corresponding observers follow trajectories of constant acceleration\footnote{For simplicity, we parameterize the acceleration by the position where the observers cross the $x$-axis.} $a(x)=\frac{1}{x}$ and the modular temperature,

-precisely matches the Unruh temperature measured by the observer's detector.
-However, this is a special case and in general $\beta = 2\pi\norm{\xi}$ is not necessarily identified with the physical inverse temperature that an observer following the modular flow experiences.
+precisely matches the physical temperature measured by the observer's detector.
+However, this is a special case; in general, $\beta = 2\pi\norm{\xi}$ is not necessarily identified with the physical inverse temperature that an observer following the modular flow experiences.

-To illustrate this point, we consider the example of the vacuum flow \eqref{eq:diamondflowVacuum} in a causal diamond.
+To illustrate this point, consider the example of the vacuum flow \eqref{eq:diamondflowVacuum} in a causal diamond.
 The integral curves corresponding to this flow can be obtained as in eq.~\eqref{eq:exponentiated},

 where we specify the curves by where they cross the $x$-axis (\ie $t=0$) with $v_0=x_0=-u_0$, which occurs at $s=0$.
 Now consider these curves \eqref{eq:pop0} to be the worldlines describing a family of Unruh observers traversing the diamond.
 Hence, we may wish to re-express them in terms of the proper time $\tau$ of the observers.
 This is done using the relation\footnote{To derive this, integrate the relation $\frac{\rd \tau}{\rd s} = \norm{\xi}$ from footnote \ref{foot:dtauds}, using eqs.~\eqref{eq:pop0} and \eqref{eq:diamondflow}.
 We have chosen the integration constant such that $\tau=0$ corresponds to $s=0$.
 Note that in traversing the entire diamond, $-\infty<s<\infty$ while the proper time $\tau$ spans a finite range $-\tau_{\rm max}<\tau<\tau_{\rm max}$ where at its maximum value one has $\cosh\frac{x_0\, \tau_{\rm max}}{R^2-x_0^2}=\frac{R}{\sqrt{R^2-x_0^2}}$. }